MAKOplasty: Revolutionary Treatment for Osteoarthritis of the Knee

 MAKOplasty at WWMG

-Our award-winning surgeons in the WWMG Orthopedic, Sports, Spine & Hand (OSSH) department offer patients the latest technology in partial and total joint replacement and MAKOplasty.
 At WWMG, we are pleased to provide MAKOplasty to adult patients needing knee resurfacing with osteoarthritis of the knee.
-If you or someone you love has osteoarthritis of the knee, talk to a physician today about being referred to an orthopedic surgeon at WWMG.
+If you or someone you love has osteoarthritis of the knee, request an appointment with a WWMG Orthopedic surgeon today.